 A bouncy or vibrating feel underfoot may indicate a problem with your deck joists.
 Because joists aren’t exposed to light, they can become damaged by excess moisture.
 Termites may also cause the joists to decay prematurely.
 If possible, walk or crawl under your deck to examine the joists for damage.
 If you note mildew or rot, it’s time to call a decking professional.

-Don’t put your safety at risk – if you suspect any problems with your wood deck, call New Jersey Siding & Windows at 973-895-1113 for an appointment.
+Don’t put your safety at risk – if you suspect any problems with your wood deck, contact the professional deck builders from New Jersey Siding & Windows at 973-895-1113 for an appointment.